zbushby/MASS-Marketing/README.md

 # MASS-Marketing
-To Alex or the future committee reading this,
+To future committee reading this,

 Here is my code for sending out the emails for the newsletter, welcome emails, raffle tickets (attendance), and cleaning/sorting CSV files etc. also, some code to work out who bought member tickets and who aren't members :/